IntersectMBO/cardano-node/README.md

 ### Instructions

-You can find the cardano-node executables on Hydra.
 The download includes cardano-node.exe and a .dll.
 To run the node with cardano-node run you need to reference a few files and directories as arguments.
 These can be copied from the cardano-node repo into the executables directory.
 The command to run the node on mainnet looks like this:

 ```
 cardano-node.exe run --topology ./mainnet-topology.json --database-path ./state --genesis-file ./mainnet-genesis.json --genesis-hash 5f20df933584822601f9e3f8c024eb5eb252fe8cefb24d1317dc3d432e940ebb --port 3001 --config ./configuration-mainnet.yaml --socket-path ./socket/mainnet-socket